datasciencecampus/app_review/README.md

 Simple code to allow the gathering and processing of public reviews of apps on the Apple App Store and Google Play Store APIs.

+## Getting the Data
+App review data is obtained from the App Store and Googl Play Store APIs.
+Example code for this is shown in the [get_review_data](https://github.com/datasciencecampus/app_review/tree/master/get_review_data) folder.

 ## The Apple App Store Review API
 Reviews on published apps in the Apple App store are openly available.
 A limited number of reviews can be accessed via a rss call to: